siddharthalal/Project-2---Predicting-Player-s-Ratings/README.md

 ![features-target-correlation](https://github.com/siddharthalal/Project-2---Predicting-Player-s-Ratings/blob/master/features-target-correlation.png?raw=true)

-The "overall rating" feature doesn't seem to be linearlly correlated to all the other features except for a few like "potential".
+The "overall rating" feature doesn't seem to be linearly correlated to the other features except for a few like "potential".
 Running a linear regression model on non-linear data wouldn't give us the best results.
 We will test this.
 Let's see how the features are correlated to each other.

 ```python
 fig = plt.figure(figsize=(12,9))